harrisonlab/phytophthora_fragariae/popgen_analysis/ldhat_analysis.md

 4Ner should range between 20 - 100
-No. of points on grid should range between 21 - 201 Larger values of 4Ner & No. of points take longer, but are more accurate
+No. of points on grid should range between 21 - 201 Larger values of 4Ner & No. of points take longer, but are more accurate I recommend number of points to be twice the max 4Ner + 1 (eg. 4Ner max = 100, number of points = 201)

 After generation of the table, use default grid value for recombination rate If estimates at extreme of grid, change the defaults - can exceed above limits: